RobisonTorres/Basic_Data_Analyzes_Lottery/README.md

 - Note:

-The current result of this analyze will change if more data is put in pre_results.json.
+The current result of this analyze will change if more data are put in pre_results.json.